highfidelity/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 ####Software Requirements
 To create your High Fidelity build you’ll need to download and install:

-**1. Visual Studio 2013**
+**1. Visual Studio 2017**

-If you don’t have Community or Professional edition of Visual Studio 2013, download [Visual Studio Community 2013](https://www.visualstudio.com/vs/older-downloads/).
-Install Visual Studio with the recommended settings.
-You don’t have to select any optional features.
+If you don’t have Community or Professional edition of Visual Studio 2017, download [Visual Studio Community 2017](https://www.visualstudio.com/downloads/).
+Make sure that the following components are selected:

->>>>> The newer versions of Visual Studio are not yet compatible.
+TODO:ADD IMAGE

 **2. CMake**